uva-hydroinformatics/SUMMA_Singularity_In_Rivanna/README.md

-# Using Singularity in Local (Approach 4) and HPC Cluster (Approach 11) for the reproducibility of SUMMA modeling
+# Using Singularity in Local (Approach 4) for the reproducibility of SUMMA modeling

 ## Instruction
 1. Install Singularity in Ubuntu os.